What do I do with items that are not a fit for Case Antiques auctions?

 How can I find the right price to ask for my item(s)?

-Free to sign up and use for sold pricing lookup.
-This is the largest database of sold prices available.
-It is a good venue for investment-quality fine art, antiques, jewelry, and several other categories of items.
-To use it for sold price lookup – sign up, log in, search by keyword, then choose the button “Price Results” which is right beside the button that says “Upcoming.”
-Be careful about which prices sold to use because there are several auction houses on the platform that can be well off the normal price on certain items.
-Tip: Look for auction houses that are “Top-Rated” which can be chosen as a selection in the search criteria after a general search is done.
-You can also sort the price results by “Best Match” which is the default or “Time: Newest” which means most recently sold.
+Liveauctioneers is a free site where you can look up selling prices of many kinds of art, antiques and jewelry from auction houses in the U.S. and several foreign countries.
+This is the world’s largest free database of auction selling prices and it is a tool used by many appraisers.
+To search past auction prices, you must first create a free account, then log in, search by keyword, then select “Price Results” (which is right beside the button that says “Upcoming.”)
+Be careful about which sold prices to use because there are several auction houses on the platform that may show prices outside the norm on certain items.
+Tip: Look for results from auction houses that are “Top-Rated” (which can be chosen as a selection in the search criteria after a general search is done).
+Remember: prices from 15 years ago may not be relevant to today’s market, so you can also sort the price results by “Time: Newest” to see prices of items sold most recently.

-Free to use for pricing lookup.
-Replacements is a site where folks can locate missing pieces from their sets of china, stoneware, crystal, glassware, silver, stainless, and collectibles, but it is also a good site to find values for these categories of items.
+Replacements Inc. is a site where folks can locate and purchase missing pieces from their sets of china, crystal, glassware, silver, stainless, and some collectibles.
 To use it for price lookup – go to the site and search browse through the categories to find a match for your items or do a search by keyword for your items.
 They will have retail prices for items available for purchase.
+Replacements may also buy your china, glass and flatware, but they generally offer far less money to buy items than the prices listed on their website.

 Free to use for sold pricing lookup.
 This site is dedicated to stamps.
 To use it for price lookup – go to the site and search for a stamp by year range they provide and then look for the stamp by image and they will have valuation information if it is in their database.